12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 This trail will take you up to the gorge rim, and the views are breathtaking, to say the least.
 You’ll be walking through the geological history of Cape Range National Park.

 It’s a class-4 walk and 3 km long, with steep inclines.
 Bring sturdy hiking boots and plenty of water!
+A lot of the walk is on round rocks, so be careful not to slip or injure yourself.

 5) Visit the unique Yardie Creek